 Here at myPSFCU, we offer a variety of savings accounts that each offer unique features to help with specific savings goals.
 Goals such as vacations and holidays, or to help school employees save for summer “income.”

-on the other hand, are designed to make everyday financial transactions easy.
+On the other hand, checking account are designed to make everyday financial transactions easy.
 For this reason, checking accounts typically offer numerous features and may come with a variety of requirements to qualify for these features.
 These features may include rewards, shopping discounts, identity protection, and other services.
 Depending on the financial institution, having a checking account can also qualify you for loan discounts or discounts on notary signings.
 Selecting a checking account based on your typical account activity, rather than these perks alone, however, are crucial to getting a checking account that’s right for you.
 For example, suppose a checking account requires a higher daily balance than you typically maintain.
 In that case, a different account may better meet your needs.

 With a checking account, you can activate several services to make managing your life easy.
 At myPSFCU, these can include online/mobile banking, which allows members to conduct various transactions, including deposits, transfers, and more.
 Direct deposit is another convenient feature that acts as an early ACH to regularly deposit funds, such as paychecks, faster into the checking account.